zachmshort/hammerspoon/README.md

 ## Installation

-1. Install [Hammerspoon](https://www.hammerspoon.org/) if you don't have it already
+1. Install [Hammerspoon](https://www.hammerspoon.org/) if you don't have it already.
+2. ```bash
+    brew install hammerspoon

+    ```
-2. Copy the script to your Hammerspoon configuration directory:
+3. Copy the script to your Hammerspoon configuration directory:
    ```bash
    # Create the config directory if it doesn't exist
    mkdir -p ~/.hammerspoon/

    # Add this script to your init.lua file
    ```
-3. Either replace your existing `~/.hammerspoon/init.lua` with this script or add the contents to your existing config
+4. Either replace your existing `~/.hammerspoon/init.lua` with this script or add the contents to your existing config
-4. Reload your Hammerspoon configuration
+5. Reload your Hammerspoon configuration

 ## Configuration